How to Clean Faucet Head: Everything You Need to Know

 Be sure to gather your pieces of equipment and cleaning products.
 Maintaining faucets is fairly safe, but carelessness can further damage your fixtures or yourself.

-Cleaning products can still enter your eyes or mouth and harm you, so keep your hands, eyes, and mouth covered.
+Cleaning products can still enter your eyes or mouth and harm you, so always have your hands, eyes, and mouth covered when you clean faucet heads.

 Cleaning Process

-Here is the typical method to clean a faucet head:
+Here is the typical method to clean faucet heads:

 1. First, fill a plastic bag with your choice of cleaning solution.